 4.2 Mandatory self-reporting to authorities

-Before considering a voluntary disclosure, it is important for at least two reasons to determine whether the company has a mandatory reporting obligation.
+Before considering a voluntary disclosure, there are at least two reasons why it is important to determine whether the company has a mandatory reporting obligation.
 First, mandatory reporting obligations often prescribe the recipient, form, timing and content of the disclosure.
-Second, the evaluation will be materially different if a mandatory report is required, even if that report is in another jurisdiction, given the clear commitment to sharing information between international regulators.
-In other words, if a company is required to self-report in at least one jurisdiction, it should consider voluntarily disclosing in others given the likelihood that the government agencies will share information.
+Second, the evaluation will be materially different if a mandatory report is required, even if the report is in another jurisdiction, given the clear commitment to sharing information between international regulators; in other words, if a company is required to self-report in at least one jurisdiction, it should consider voluntarily disclosing in others given the likelihood that the government agencies will share information.

 Despite this, the DOJ has adopted a formal policy to avoid ‘piling on’ duplicative penalties for the same misconduct.
 Under the policy, various US enforcement agencies must coordinate with each other and with foreign government agencies when reaching settlements with corporations.
 The 2020 FCPA Resource Guide underscores this anti-piling on policy as part of the growing international effort to combat corruption.
 It includes, as an example, a declination awarded to a UK seismic event detection equipment company, which was subject to a parallel investigation by the Serious Fraud Office (SFO) for the same conduct and committed to accepting responsibility with the SFO.
 However, the DOJ has warned that companies looking to benefit from the policy should self-disclose wrongdoing directly to the DOJ.